SenseNet/docs.sensenet.com/content/api-docs/permissions.md

 # Get full access control list of a content

-With the following sample you can get the list of all the entries (users and groups) that have permmissions settings (inherited or direct) on the given content:
+With the following sample you can get the list of all the entries (users and groups) that have permissions settings (inherited or direct) on the given content:

 <tab category="permissions" article="permissions" example="getAcl" />